DBradley27/Kinase-specificity-evolution/README.md

 ## Protein kinase ancestral sequence reconstruction

 Ancestral sequences were then reconstructed for every node in the global phylogeny.
 This was achieved using the *CodeML* program of the *PAML* package.
 As with the phylogenetic reconstruction, an LG substitution matrix and a gamma model were employed.
-No molecular clock was assumed, and four discrete categories were specificied for the gamma model.
+No molecular clock was assumed, and four discrete categories were specifiied for the gamma model.
 The *CodeML* configuration file used for this analysis has the following name:
 ```
 bradley_opistho_alcorrect_NJstarter.tcl
 ```